Identity Account Self-Service Portal

 You will be able to choose a primary authentication method when you register, which you can change or update at any time.
 IT recommends the use of the Microsoft Authenticator mobile app.

-- Mobile Notification (Microsoft Authenticator Application Required): A push notification is sent to the authenticator app on your smartphone asking you to Authenticate your log in.
-(This option is recommended for international users)
+- Microsoft Authenticator: A push notification is sent to the authenticator app on your smartphone asking you to Authenticate your log in.
+Authenticator will also generate a verification code that updates every 30 seconds if you prefer that method.

-You will also be asked to set up a backup authentication method to help you access your account in case you forget or lose your mobile device.
+You will also be asked to set up a phone number or email to help you access your account if you forget your password.

 -